 How we convert currency

-If you have authorised a payment under a billing agreement, and we perform currency conversion for that payment, we will use the transaction exchange rate in effect at the time the payment transaction is processed.
-The transaction exchange rate for each payment under a billing agreement may vary.
+If you have authorized a payment under a billing agreement, or if we cannot communicate with you at the time when you authorize an in-person payment (for example because you or the seller does not have connectivity at that time) and we perform a currency conversion for that payment, we will use the transaction exchange rate in effect at the time the payment transaction is processed by the seller.
+Therefore, the transaction exchange rate for each payment under a billing agreement or where we haven’t been able to communicate with you at the time when you authorize an in-person payment may vary.

 Currency conversion choices